Pages about Emacs, the best editor ever.

 A few Emacs start kits/configs:

 - Flying Machine’s Emacs config – This is from the author of Clojure For The Brave and True.
 It is mainly centered on Clojure development, but it also works as a general config.
 He includes a quick Emacs tutorial in his book.
-As of 2021-03-13, my Emacs config is based heavily on his.
+My Emacs config is based heavily on his.
+My first commit was on 2021-03-13, but I think I have been using it since mid-2020.

 - Prelude – From its documentation: “Prelude is an Emacs distribution that aims to enhance the default Emacs experience.”
 Github link here.
 If I were not using my own, this is the one I would go with.